auth0/rules/rules/requestbin.md

 categories:
 - debugging
 ---
-## Dump rule variables to RequestB.in
+## Dump rule variables to RequestBin

 This rule shows how to post the variables sent to your Rule to http://RequestB.in to help troubleshoot issues with your Rules.